-Address offset Туре Width Reset value Name Description 0x024 RW 1 0 0 fn_mod2 Bypass merge.
-This register is only present if upsizing or downsizin See Upsizing data width function on page 2-17, Downsizing data width function on page 2-19, and Bypass merge on page 2-19.
+Address offset Туре Width Reset value Name Description 0x024 RW 1 0 fn_mod2 Bypass merge.
+This register is only present if upsizing or downsizing See Upsizing data width function on page 2-17, Downsizing data widt function on page 2-19, and Bypass merge on page 2-19.
 0x028 - - - - Reserved.
-0x02C RW 1 0 fn_mod_lb This register is only present when downsizing to AXI4 is required.
+0x02C RW 1 0 fn_mod_1b This register is only present when downsizing to AXI4 is required.
 Long burst functionality modification register.
-This controls burst breaking of long bursts as follows: 0 Long bursts cannot be generated at the output of the IB.
+This register controls burst breaking of long bursts as follows: 0 Long bursts cannot be generated at the output of the IB.
 1 Long bursts can be generated at the output of the IB.
-If the programmers view is not turned on then the default value is used and long bursts are not generated.
-0x030 - 0x03C Reserved.
-0x040 RW 4 a wr_tidemark Valid only with a FIFO for the WFIFO channel, where the tidemark value has been configured to a non-zero value prior to RTL generation 0x044 - - - - Reserved.
+Note If the programmers view is not turned on, the default value is used, and long bursts are not generated.
+0x030 - 0x03C - - - - Reserved.
+0x040 RW 4 a wr_tidemark Valid only with a FIFO for the WFIFO channel, where the tidemark value has been configured to a non-zero value before RTL generation 0x044 - - - - Reserved.
 0x100 - - - - Reserved.
 0x104 - - - - Reserved.
 0x108 RW 2 0 fn_mod Issuing functionality modification register.
 Issuing override, sets block issuing capability to one transaction.
 You can configure the bits in the following manner: 0 Read issuing, read_iss_override.
 1 Write issuing, write_iss_override.
 0x10C - - - - Reserved.
 0x114 - 0xFFC - - - - Reserved.

 a.
-The reset value is initialized to the tidemark value that you set in the configuration GUI in CoreLink ADR-400 AMBA Designer.
+The reset value is initialized to the tidemark value that you set in the configuration GUI in your IP tool.